The ejb-txn-remote-call quickstart demonstrates remote transactional EJB calls over two application servers of WildFly.

 Building and running the quickstart application with provisioned WildFly server

-Instead of using a standard WildFly server distribution, the three WildFly servers to deploy and run the quickstart can be alternatively provisioned by activating the Maven profile named provisioned-server
+Instead of using a standard WildFly server distribution, the three WildFly servers to deploy and run the quickstart can be provisioned:

 -DpostgresqlUsername="test" -DpostgresqlPassword="test"